A 1 percent increase in revenues from fines and fees is associated with a 6.1 percentage point decrease in the violent crime clearance rate.

-- A 1% increase in the share of revenues from fees, fines, and forfeitures collected by a municipality is associated with a 6.1% decrease in the violent crime clearance rate.
+- A 1 percent increase in the share of revenues from fees, fines, and forfeitures collected by a municipality is associated with a 6.1 percentage point decrease in the violent crime clearance rate.

 - Managers in police departments facing pressure from city officials to raise revenue encourage officers to devote time to revenue collection rather than investigation.

 - This effect is primarily driven by smaller police departments because police in small cities, in their capacity as “street-level bureaucrats,” have more discretion about which activities they can pursue.
 By contrast, police departments in major urban centers (e.g. NYPD, LAPD) have specialized teams that don’t handle as many different types of tasks, so departments are less likely to re-task officers with revenue collection.

 - Institutional changes – such as decreasing municipal government reliance on fines and fees for revenue – are an important step for changing police behavior and improving the provision of public safety.